-We use certain key metrics and financial measures not prepared in accordance with United States Generally Accepted Accounting Principles ("GAAP") to evaluate and manage our business, including Annual Recurring Revenue ("ARR") and Free Cash Flow.
+We use certain key metrics and financial measures not prepared in accordance with United States Generally Accepted Accounting Principles ("GAAP") to evaluate and manage our business, including ARR and Free Cash Flow.
 For a further discussion of how we use key metrics and certain non-GAAP financial measures, see "Non-GAAP Financial Measures" in this Quarterly Report on Form 10-Q.

-Annual Recurring Revenue
+Annual Recurring Revenue ("ARR")

-We use ARR to identify the annualized recurring value of active customer contracts at the end of a reporting period.
+We use ARR to quantify the annualized recurring value outlined in active customer contracts at the end of a reporting period.
 ARR includes the annualized recurring value of term licenses, subscription agreements, support contracts, and hosting agreements based on customer contracts, which may not be the same as the timing and amount of revenue recognized.
-All components of the licensing and subscription arrangements that are not expected to recur (primarily perpetual licenses and services) are excluded.
+All components of the licensing and other arrangements that are not expected to recur (primarily perpetual licenses and professional services) are excluded.
+In some arrangements with multiple performance obligations, a portion of recurring license and support or subscription contract value is allocated to services revenue for revenue recognition purposes, but does not get allocated for purposes of calculating ARR.
+This revenue allocation only impacts the initial term of the contract.
+This means that as we increase arrangements with multiple performance obligations that include services at discounted rates, more of the total contract value will be recognized as services revenue, but our reported ARR amount will not be impacted.
+During the three months ended October 31, 2021, the recurring license and support or subscription contract value recognized as services revenue was \$0.9 million.

 If a customer contract contains invoicing amounts that increase over the contract term, then ARR reflects the annualized invoicing amount outlined in the contract for the current reporting period.
 For example, given a contract with annual invoicing of \$1.0 million at the beginning of year one, \$2.0 million at the beginning of year two, and \$3.0 million at the beginning of year three, and the reporting period is subsequent to year two invoicing and prior to year three invoicing, the reported ARR for that contract would be \$2.0 million.